Lightning-AI/litdata/README.md

 You can easily experiment with dataset mixtures using the `CombinedStreamingDataset` class.

-As an example, this mixture train TinyLLAMA with mixture of Slimpajama & StarCoder.
+As an example, this mixture of [Slimpajama](https://huggingface.co/datasets/cerebras/SlimPajama-627B) & [StarCoder](https://huggingface.co/datasets/bigcode/starcoderdata) was used in the [TinyLLAMA](https://github.com/jzhang38/TinyLlama) project to pretrain a 1.1B Llama model on 3 trillion tokens.

 ```python
 from litdata import StreamingDataset, CombinedStreamingDataset